Climate of Allentown, Pennsylvania: Summer

-Summers in Eastern Pennsylvania are hot and very humid, with temperatures in the mid-80s and low-90s.
+Summers in Allentown and the surrounding Lehigh Valley region of eastern Pennsylvania are hot and very humid, with temperatures in the mid-80s and low-90s.
 The average high temperature peaks at 84 °F, but highs can often surpass that, with the all-time record high standing at 105 °F. Humidity is often around 80 percent, which is a drastic change for someone living in the Southwest United States.
 Rain is common, and is often accompanied by strong or severe thunderstorms.
 These will cause quite a large amount of rain, but they do not last long at all.
 Air conditioning is popular among most households in the summer months, because high temperatures and high humidity can make the air feel much warmer than the actual temperature.

 Autumn

 Autumn is fairly mild, with daytime temperatures in the 70s and 60s.
 Autumn brings more wind, and sometimes heavier rainfall.
 Trees begin to lose their leaves before the cold winter season.
 Indian summer may occur.